edriveX16/DOTMATRIX/README.md

 - supports 2 modes with 20x10 or 40x20 characters per screen

-- provides 8 pages of text and a simple sequencer
+- provides 8 pages of text and a rudimentary sequencer

 - each page may be individually set to different colors and mode